thiippal/tankbuster/README.md

 The data has been augmented using the Keras <a href="http://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html">ImageDataGenerator</a>, generating approximately 3600 images for each class.

-The classifier achieves an accuracy of 91.55% on the testing set.
+The classifier achieves a 92.33% accuracy on a separate testing set.

 ## Installation